Meghana04122004/BLOOD-CONNEX/README.md

   cd frontend
   npm start

-Open http://localhost:3000 (or configured port) in your browser.
+Open http://localhost:3000  in your browser.

 ## Usage
 - Register as a donor, recipient, or blood bank.